About Healthwatch Devon

 Improve the use of the data by commissioners, service providers, consumers and others – especially for improving service quality and managing risk.

-We will work with Devon’s Clinical Commissioning Groups and Devon County Council to provide people experience information in support of health and wellbeing strategies and the commissioning cycle.
+We will work with the Devon Clinical Commissioning Group and Devon County Council to provide people experience information in support of health and wellbeing strategies and the commissioning cycle.